 Statistics

-The most successful team is New Zealand who have won three World Cup’s and most notably, the last two in 2015 and 2011, respectively.
-They have also been involved in four finals in total, losing out to South Africa in 1995.
+The most successful team is South Africa New Zealand who have won four World Cup’s and most notably, the last two in 2019 and 2023.
+They have also never lost in a World Cup Final.
+The next best are New Zealand with three wins from five finals, losing to South Africa in both 1995 and 2023.

 Jonny Wilkinson holds the record for the most points in the tournament’s history, with 277 to his name.
 The English fly-half was an integral part of the winning team in 2003 and represented his country in four World Cup’s, making 19 appearances in total.

-Gavin Hastings of Scotland holds the record for the most points scored in a single World Cup match with 44 when Scotland played Ivory Coast in the 1995 World Cup.
+Simon Culhane holds the record for the most points scored in a single World Cup match with 45 against Japan in 1995, one ahead of Gavin Hastings of Scotland who scored 44 points when Scotland played Ivory Coast in the same World Cup.
 Two players are tied for the most tries in World Cup history, South Africa’s Bryan Habana and New Zealand’s Jonah Lomu, scoring a total of 15 tries each.
-They also hold the record of most tries in a single World Cup with 8, alongside Julian Savea of New Zealand.
+They also hold the record of most tries in a single World Cup with 8, alongside Julian Savea and Will Jordan of New Zealand.

 History